Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 To bridge theory and practice, we've implemented the DQN within a sophisticated system called RL Meta RAG (detailed in [notebook](./tools/rag/rl_meta_rag/rl_meta_rag.ipynb)).
 This system acts as an intelligent orchestrator, using the DQN agent to dynamically choose the most suitable RAG technique (like Llama Index, HyDE, Adaptive RAG and more...) for any given user query.
 The agent's 'state' is derived from features extracted from the query itself using an LLM, allowing it to learn an optimal selection policy over time.
 This practical application demonstrates how DQN can optimize complex decision-making processes, such as selecting the best information retrieval strategy based on experience.

-By fusing these potent fetaures, AutoCodeAgent transforms intricate challenges into innovative, actionable solutions, setting a new standard in intelligent automation and advanced research.
+By fusing these potent fetaures,
+IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation transforms intricate challenges into innovative, actionable solutions, setting a new standard in intelligent automation and advanced research.

 [Application Setup](#application-setup)
 Step-by-step guide to setting up the project for the first time.

-AutoCodeAgent provides flexible integration with Large Language Models (LLMs) through both local and cloud-based solutions.
+ IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation provides flexible integration with Large Language Models (LLMs) through both local and cloud-based solutions.
 Our agentic framework can communicate with LLM models in two ways:

 1. **Local Integration**: Using Ollama to run models directly on your machine using our prebuilt Docker container.